-As a founding partner of Hickman & Rose, Ben has worked for over 25 years on large and complex cases involving financial crime, regulatory action, confiscation and some of the largest art fraud prosecutions ever.
-He has acted for an array of businessmen, doctors and other professionals under investigation by the police, and politicians suspected of electoral law breaches.
+As a founding partner of Hickman & Rose, Ben has worked for over 25 years on large and complex cases involving financial crime, regulatory enforcement, confiscation, general crime and some of the largest art fraud prosecutions ever.
+He has acted for many HNW families and individuals, senior executives, businessmen, doctors and other professionals under investigation by the police, together with politicians suspected of electoral law breaches.
 He employs a creative, project-managed, and resolutely driven approach to the cases in which he is instructed; engaging in continuous dialogue with the client and other parties in the case.

-Ben has advised and defended in many national and international bribery and corruption cases, election law investigations, and Serious Fraud Office investigations.
-He dissuaded the SFO from launching the first international bribery case against his clients Vuk Hamovic and Energy Financing Team Ltd. He acted for a director of Balfour Beatty PLC during the SFO investigation, a senior manager in AON through the FSA corruption enquiry and a senior Director in the SFO investigation into Macmillan Publishing, the Olympus and HP scandals.
-He has also advised a number of large PLCs on serious criminal matters including News Corporation in connection with Operations Weeting, Elveden and Tuleta.
+Ben has advised and defended in many national and international bribery and corruption cases, and Serious Fraud Office investigations.
+He dissuaded the SFO from launching the first international bribery case against his clients Vuk Hamovic and Energy Financing Team Ltd. He acted for a director of Balfour Beatty PLC during the SFO investigation, a senior manager in the AON corruption enquiry and senior individuals in the SFO investigations into Macmillan Publishing, Olympus, HP and ENRC.
+He regularly advises companies of all sizes on serious criminal matters including a number of large PLCs such as News Corporation.

-He has been instructed in many major cross-border confiscation claims, and has often mounted Administrative Court challenges for clients who face dawn raids, warrants, asset tracing or confiscation.
+Ben has been instructed in many major cross-border confiscation claims.
+He has often mounted Administrative Court challenges for clients who face dawn raids, warrants, asset tracing or confiscation.

 Ben is often instructed by high profile individuals who seek protection against reputational damage as well as the actions of law enforcement authorities.
 He acted for Hans Rausing in connection with his arrest for the death of Eva Rausing and for David Hockney in the inquest into the death of Dominic Elliot.

-Ben is a Member of the Law Society’s Anti-Money Laundering Panel which provides special money laundering advice to other solicitors.
-He is a member of the Times Law Panel, an officer in the International Bar Association, a founder of Youth at Risk (http://www.youthatrisk.org.uk/) and British heavyweight kickboxing champion in 2000 and 2001.
+Ben is a Member of the Law Society’s Anti-Money Laundering Panel which provides specialist money laundering advice to other solicitors.
+He is a member of the Times Law Panel, a former chair of the Criminal Law Committee of the International Bar Association, a founder of Grit (https://grit.org.uk/) and British heavyweight kickboxing champion in 2000 and 2001.
 He has lectured to the Judicial Studies Board, the Criminal Cases Review Commission, the Annual Justice Conference and addressed the FT Innovative Lawyers Awards Ceremony as well as Transparency International.